-In a small bowl, add oyster sauce, soy sauce, sesami oil, rice wine, sugar, water and corn starch to make marinate.
-Add marinate to chicken and set aside.
+In a small bowl, add stir fry sauce ingredients – oyster sauce, soy sauce, sesami oil, rice wine, sugar, water and corn starch.
+Mix well

-Add vegetable oil to wok and heat up wok on high heat.
+Add vegetable oil to wok or large skillet and heat up wok on high heat.
 Once wok is heated up, add asparagus and carrots and cook for 2-3 minutes or until almost done.
-Remove and set aside.
+Remove from wok and set aside.

 Cook chicken for ~2 minutes, or until chicken is almost done.
-Add asparagus and carrots back into the wok, cook for 1 minute, add the leftover marinate, and cook for another 1-2 minutes, or until everything is fully cooked.
+Add asparagus and carrots back into the wok, cook for 1 minute, add stir fry sauce, and cook for another 1-2 minutes, or until everything is fully cooked.